Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    - If you are **not** running ROS services in a Docker container, replace the `ROS IP Address` value with the IP address of your ROS machine.
 Ensure that the `Host Port` is set to `10000`.

-   - If you **are** running ROS services in a Docker container, fill `ROS IP Address` with the loopback IP address `127.0.0.1` and the `Override Unity IP Address` as your local machine's IP address.
-Otherwise, leave the `Override Unity IP Address` field empty.
+   - If you **are** running ROS services in a Docker container, fill `ROS IP Address` with the loopback IP address `127.0.0.1`.

    ![](img/2_settings.png)

+   The other settings can be left as their defaults.
 Opening the ROS Settings has created a ROSConnectionPrefab in `Assets/Resources` with the user-input settings.
 When the static `ROSConnection.instance` is referenced in a script, if a `ROSConnection` instance is not already present, the prefab will be instantiated in the Unity scene, and the connection will begin.

    > Note: While using the ROS Settings menu is the suggested workflow as of this version, you may still manually create a GameObject with an attached ROSConnection component.